“Ode to a Nightingale” (1819) by John Keats

 In the poem Ode to a Nightingale, the poet expresses a strong desire to escape from the painful realities of human life.
 He feels that the world is full of suffering, sickness, aging, and death.
 When he hears the sweet song of the nightingale, he imagines a world that is free from these troubles.
 At first, he thinks about escaping through wine, but later he realizes that imagination and poetry can take him to the bird’s peaceful world.
 Through imagination, he temporarily forgets human suffering and feels connected with nature.
 However, this escape does not last forever, and the fading song of the nightingale brings him back to reality.
 Thus, the poem shows that escapism can give temporary relief but cannot completely remove the problems of life.

-2. Describe the poet’s attitude toward death in the poem.
+2. Describe the poet’s attitude toward death in “Ode to a Nightingale” by John Keats.

 Answer: